isc-projects/bind9/doc/arm/reference.rst

    bytes.
 This is independent of the advertised receive buffer (``edns-udp-size``).

-   Setting this to a low value will encourage additional TCP traffic to the nameserver.
+   Setting this to a low value encourages additional TCP traffic to the name server.

 ``masterfile-format``
-   Specifies the file format of zone files (see :ref:`zonefile_format`).
+   This specifies the file format of zone files (see :ref:`zonefile_format`).
    The default value is ``text``, which is the standard textual representation, except for secondary zones, in which the default value is ``raw``.
-Files in other formats than ``text`` are typically expected to be generated by the ``named-compilezone`` tool, or dumped by ``named``.
+Files in formats other than ``text`` are typically expected to be generated by the ``named-compilezone`` tool, or dumped by ``named``.

-   Note that when a zone file in a different format than ``text`` is loaded, ``named`` may omit some of the checks which would be performed for a file in the ``text`` format.
+   Note that when a zone file in a format other than ``text`` is loaded, ``named`` may omit some of the checks which are performed for a file in the ``text`` format.
 In particular, ``check-names`` checks do not apply for the ``raw`` format.
 This means a zone file in the ``raw`` format must be generated with the